LPology/Simple-Ajax-Uploader/README.md

 * Fast and lightweight - only 3.9KB, minified and gzipped.
 * Built-in support for implementing truly cross-browser progress bars.
 * Use any HTML element as the upload button.
 * Provides individual callback functions for XHR-supported browsers and for browsers that do not support XHR uploads.
-This allows for much greater control over user experience.

 ### Quick Start Example ###
 Include SimpleAjaxUploader.js into your page, and initialize the uploader when the DOM is ready: